azsk/AzTS-docs/01-Setup and getting started/README.md

  * ATS_4_WorkItemScheduler

 After ATS_4_WorkItemScheduler completes pushing the messages in the queue, WorkItemProcessor will get auto trigged, start processing scan and push scan results in Storage Account and LA workspace.

+> **Note:** If AzTS solution is integrated to VNet, you cannot run the functions manually.
+To trigger all the required functions run [On-Demand scan](README.md#2-manually-trigger-azts-on-demand-scan-for-entire-tenant) command after uncommenting switch `-EnableVnetIntegration`.

  **2.c.
 AutoUpdater Functions:**